Leerrooy95/Project-Chrysanthemum_Japan-China-AI/README.md

 This research is released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) to maximize accessibility for journalists, researchers, and policy analysts while maintaining attribution standards.

 Data sourcing and methodology may be freely adapted with proper citation.
 Commercial use requires attribution to "Project Chrysanthemum: Japan-China AI Integration Analysis."

----

-*"Like the chrysanthemum blooming in late autumn, some integrations endure even through geopolitical winter."*